 I’m sorry, what was your name again?

 This is for reals my most frequently asked question.
 I have the hardest time saying my own first name, probably due to ten years of playing the French Horn and “tah-ing” all my Ls.
 Nine times out of ten baristas and deli clerks have to ask me to repeat myself, and then I get flustered and it comes out even worse and they end up raising their eyebrows and writing Wolth or Gill or Willon on my cup.
-Lately I’ve given up being honest with people I’ll never see again and just picked a nice crunchy, spitable name like Zach or Patrick or Bellatrix and called it good.
+Lately I’ve just picked a nice crunchy, spitable name like Zach or Patrick or Beatrice and called it good.

 Why the bees?

 I have a fair number of bee tattoos.
 I got them because to me bees are pure, ancient, lightning-grade magic.
 Right up there with books and stories.

 Are you open to interviews or school visits?

 Yes!
 I love talking about books and writing and pillow forts.
 Please see AUTHOR VISITS for school visit information, and CONTACT to reach out about interviews.
 (Professional matters, such as blurb requests, should be directed to my literary agent, Brent Taylor, also through the contact tab.)